 MMAC Management Committee

-Ann took over as Chair of the Management Committee from John Gibbs at the end of July 2018.
-Ann is a senior museum professional with 30 years' experience.
-She is a former Director of the Barber Institute of Fine Arts (2007-12) and Barber Professor of Fine Art and Curatorial Practice.
+Ann took over as Chair of the Management Committee from John Gibbs in 2018.
+She is a senior museum professional with 30 years' experience.
+Ann is a former Director of the Barber Institute of Fine Arts (2007-12) and Barber Professor of Fine Art and Curatorial Practice.
 Prior to that, she was Head of Fine Art at the National Museum of Wales, Cardiff (2000 - 2007).
 She has held curatorial positions at the Whitworth Art Gallery, Holburne Museum, Bath and Dulwich Picture Gallery.

 She was educated at Kingswood School, Bath, the Courtauld Institute of Art, University of London and studied for her PhD at the University of Cambridge.